Stephen Hawking: 1966–1975

-In his work, and in collaboration with Penrose, Hawking extended the singularity theorem concepts first explored in his doctoral thesis.
-This included not only the existence of singularities but also the theory that the universe might have started as a singularity.
+Collaborating with Penrose, Hawking extended the singularity theorem concepts first explored in Properties of Expanding Universes.
+This included not only the existence of singularities, but also the theory that the universe might have started as a singularity.
 Their joint essay was the runner-up in the 1968 Gravity Research Foundation competition.
-In 1970, they published a proof that if the universe obeys the general theory of relativity and fits any of the models of physical cosmology developed by Alexander Friedmann, then it must have begun as a singularity.
-In 1969, Hawking accepted a specially created Fellowship for Distinction in Science to remain at Caius.
+In 1970, they published a proof that if the universe obeys the theory of general relativity, and fits any of the models of physical cosmology developed by Alexander Friedmann, then it must have begun as a singularity.
+Hawking's early 1970s work with Brandon Carter, Werner Israel, and David C. Robinson strongly supported John Archibald Wheeler's no-hair theorem, that regardless of how a black hole is formed, it only exhibits three properties: mass, electrical charge, and rotation.